Read about this unique gentleman....

 intimate relationship.

-Sadly we shall ever see this kind of person again.
+Sadly we shall never see this kind of person again.
 George was a

 one-of-a-kind.